Examples of How to Write Business Letters in English

 The structure or format of an English business letter is rather simple.
 In the first paragraph you mention the reason why you are writing.
 There you can also introduce yourself.
 In the next paragraphs you write about what you said you would write about in the first paragraph.
 In the final paragraph you summarize what you said, with a closing sentence.
 (More about this below).

-In an English letter the address should be on the top left.
+In a letter, the address should be on the top left.
 Some companies and organisations prefer to put the company's name and logo on top in the middle.
 When you choose to do this, the date is supposed to be on the right.

 For an individual: